-New with Chef Infra Client >= 17.5.22 we've added three new resources that make it easier to ship Chef InSpec profiles, waivers and inputs, allowing you to combine infrastructure and compliance concerns in a single artifact.
+New since Chef Infra Client >= 17.5.22 are three new resources that make it easier to ship Chef InSpec profiles, waivers and inputs, allowing you to combine infrastructure and compliance in a single artifact.
 Bringing infra and compliance together ensures security is always considered when making changes to your systems and enables collaboration in DevSecOps through shared pipelines.
 Combining infrastructure and compliance content in cookbook artifacts also allows for the safe and controlled promotion of compliance content from development to production using Policyfiles.

-A new compliance directory in your cookbook includes subfolders for inputs, profiles and waivers:
+A new compliance directory is created in your cookbook directory when using chef generate cookbook <cookbook-name> that includes subfolders for inputs, profiles and waivers: